 Simply pour a little out on a spoon and press or sprinkle some directly onto the cut.
 Remember to rinse the area when the bleeding has stopped.

-and LIP BALM
+PETROLEUM JELLY AND LIP BALM

-The waxy texture of petroleum jelly and lip balm helps seal off a cut, allowing time for a blood clot to form
+The waxy texture of petroleum jelly and lip balm helps seal off a cut, allowing time for a blood clot to form.

 Witch hazel will cause blood vessels to constrict and can reduce swelling and pain.
 Pour a small amount over your cut or dab it with a clean cotton ball to stop bleeding.